conmeehan/conmeehan.github.io/advancedUNIXtutorial.md

 You can see that this now has 3 lines, with one sample name on each (view this with `cat sampleList.txt`)

 We can now, for example, use a loop to go through this file, line by line, and make directories from these names.
 This is done like so:
+(NOTE: the \` around cat sampleList.txt is not a single apostrophe, it is a backtick, usually found on the left of the keyboard)
 ```console
 for name in `cat sampleList.txt`; do mkdir ${name}; done
 ```
 Note that the file had no spaces on any of the lines.
 If there is a space, the loop will treat it as a new item (i.e. "sample1" is one item but "sample 1" is 2 items).

 ## If/else statements and logic (boolean) operators
 Conditional control of tasks can be achieved in UNIX using the if else statements.
 It is suggested you familiarise yourself with selection statements as outlined in the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenGenomicsCourse/ConceptsInComputerProgramming.md) tutorial.<br />